 Invoke it

-According to some, the legendary sword Excalibur, King Arthur’s source of power, was the first athame in history.
-Of indestructible steel, only the chosen one could have extracted it from the rock.
+According to some, the legendary sword Excalibur, King Arthur’s power source, was the first athame in history.
+Only the chosen one could have extracted it from the rock of indestructible steel.
 Based on this tradition, some witches decide to use a sword instead of a dagger.

 But if the search for your first athame proves difficult, these words may guide you: